GaiaNet-AI/docs/docs/agent-integrations/langchain.md

   </TabItem>
 </Tabs>

-From the above, you can then start making invocations to the model and you're good to go!
+From the above, you can then start making invocations to the model.
+The LangChain also opens up integrations with [LangGraph](https://www.langchain.com/langgraph) and [LangSmith](https://www.langchain.com/langsmith).